-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Snead State Community College (the "College"), a component unit of the State of Alabama, and the discretely presented component unit as of and for the year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated January 16, 2024.
-Our report includes an emphasis of a matter reference to the change in accounting principle resulting from the implementation of GASB 96 Subscription-Based Information Technology Arrangements, as of October 1, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Snead State Community College (the "College"), a component unit of the State of Alabama, and the discretely presented component unit as of and for the year ended September 30, 2024, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated January 14, 2025.
 Our report includes a reference to other auditors who audited the financial statements of Snead State Community College Foundation (the "Foundation"), the discretely presented component unit, as described in our report on the College's financial statements.
-The financial statements of the Foundation were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with the Foundation.
+The financial statements of the Foundation were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or compliance and other matters associated with the Foundation.